Observation of period doubling and higher multiplicities in a driven single-spin system

-In fact, this is what we want to discuss next.
-In Figure \ref{fig:NV_Results}a (bottom) one notices additional features compared to the ideal TLS scenario which can only be explained through an extended treatment of the driven NV center that includes its close environment, shown in Fig.~~\ref{fig:NV_Results}a (top).
-Namely, when the NV spin is operated around the GSLAC, the neighboring $^{15}N$ nuclear spin not only causes a hyperfine splitting but also hybridizes with the electronic spin states.
+A closer inspection of the predicted PL signal in Fig.\ref{fig:TLS_PD} and the measured one in Fig~\ref{fig:NV_Results}a (bottom) shows several discrepancies.
+First, and the most apparent, are the weak vertical fringes absent in the ideal TLS scenario.
+The latter one can only be explained through an extended treatment of the driven NV center that includes its close environment as shown in Fig.~~\ref{fig:NV_Results}a (top); when the NV spin is operated around the GSLAC, the neighboring $^{15}N$ nuclear spin not only causes a hyperfine splitting but also hybridizes with the electronic spin states.
 Furthermore, within the GSLAC region, the optical initialization procedure is known to promote polarization transfer, resulting in an efficient population of the state $|m_S=0, m_I=1/2\rangle$ \cite{Phys.Rev.Appl._6_064001_2016}.
-Thus, the TLS that is being driven with level spacing $\Delta_0$ turns out to consist of this state and the hybridized state $\ket{+}_\alpha \equiv \alpha\, \ket{-1,1/2} + \sqrt{1-|\alpha|^2}\, \ket{0,-1/2}$, cf.~\cite{SI}.
-However, other detuned transitions with comparable level spacings may also be driven for strong driving amplitudes.
-Aberrations between theory and experiment can be attributed to PL signal contributions from these transitions due to imperfect initialization and decay due to longitudinal relaxation.
-Such a detailed analysis, paired up with targeted experiments, is beyond the scope of this Letter but opens up avenues to quantitatively extract the initial state population distribution, the branching ratio $|\alpha|^2$, and thus precise values for hyperfine coupling constants as an alternative to the existing ODMR and EPR spectra.
+Thus, the TLS that is actually being driven with level spacing $\Delta_0$ turns out to consist of this state and the hybridized state $\ket{+}_\mu \equiv \mu\, \ket{-1,1/2} + \sqrt{1-|\mu|^2}\, \ket{0,-1/2}$ (cf. Ref.~\cite{SI}).
+Extracting the precise value of $\mu$ requires targeted experiments, however, the available data (level spacing between $\ket{0,1/2}$ and $\ket{+}_\mu$) allows us to estimate it to be $|\mu|^2 \sim 0.9$, via a comparison with a minimally extended model.
+Second, a careful analysis discloses a weak misalignment of the magnetic field with respect to the NV axis.
+Consequently, the Hamiltonian \eqref{eq:hamiltonian} needs to be further extended to include the longitudinal component of the driving; $\sigma_\mathsf{x}\to \cos(\theta)\sigma_\mathsf{x}+\sin(\theta)\sigma_\mathsf{z}$ with angle $\theta$ \cite{Phys.Rev.B_92_054422_2015}.
+Interestingly, it turns out that the angle under which the additional fringes are tilted with respect to the vertical directly depends on $\theta$; this opens a convenient way to determine it.
+In the minimally extended model \cite{SI}, we find that $\theta\approx 9^\circ$ gives the best agreement between theory and experiment.
+Third, it appears that the level spacing $\Delta_0$ of the TLS slowly drifts between successive runs when sweeping the amplitude of the drive.
+To stay in tune ($\hbar\omega_d/\Delta_0=1$), the driving frequency $\omega_d$ is adapted accordingly, which is taken into account in the simulations.
+Fourth, the initialization fidelity of the electronic spin states after laser illumination is not perfect, typically in the range from 95$\%$ to 98$\%$ (see Refs. \cite{tetienne2012magnetic,robledo2011spin,pezzagna2021quantum}), which results in the relative contrast of fluorescence measurement.
+We estimate that this induces only very minor aberrations between theory and experiment.
+Finally, a weak decay of the PL contrast is ascribed to $T_2^*$.
+Based on this analysis, improved theoretical simulations \cite{SI} are depicted in Fig~\ref{fig:NV_Results} and show remarkable agreement with the experimental data.
+Future targeted experiments open up avenues to quantitatively extract the initial state population distribution, the branching ratio $|\mu|^2$, and thus precise values for hyperfine coupling constants as an alternative to the existing ODMR (optically detected magnetic resonance) and EPR (electron paramagnetic resonance) spectra.
+A further extended modeling including weak relaxation will then allow for even higher accuracy.